Dyron Daal

-Dyron Rudolph Daal (born 11 October 1983) is a professional footballer who plays as a striker.
-Born in the Netherlands, Daal represents Curaçao internationally.
+Dyron Rudolph Daal (born 11 October 1983) is a retired footballer who played as a striker.
+Born in the Netherlands, he represented Curaçao internationally.

 Club career

 Born in Amsterdam, Netherlands, Daal is a product of the Ajax youth system and he had a spell with Dutch amateur club FC Omniworld, before joining Aberdeen in August 2006.
 He was signed on an amateur contract, due to red tape governing the transfer of amateur players in the Netherlands.
 Daal joined Dundee on loan until the end of the 2006–07 season to cover for Dee's player Derek Lyle, who was injured.

 Soon after this loan spell expired, he was told that he had no future at the club by Jimmy Calderwood and he left in the summer of 2007 and moved to St Johnstone.
 On 30 January 2008, Daal was released by St Johnstone due to a replacement of their manager.
 He signed for Spanish club CF Fuenlabrada but left at the end of the 2008 season to move back to Scotland, signing for newly promoted Scottish First Division side Ross County.